"If I don't have to do it, I won't. If I have to do it, I'll make it quick."

 —Houtarou Oreki's life motto

 Hyouka (氷菓note "Ice Cream" ) is a mystery novel written by Honobu Yonezawa, serving as the first volume in a total of five in the Classics Literature Club series.
-It was turned into an Anime in Spring 2012, produced by Kadokawa, animated by Kyoto Animation and directed by Yasuhiro Takemoto, with Shoji Gatoh serving as head writer.
+It was turned into an Anime in Spring 2012, produced by Kadokawa, animated by Kyoto Animation and directed by Yasuhiro Takemoto, with Shoji Gatoh serving as head writer, and Futoshi Nishiya handling the character designs.
 A manga counterpart was started in January 2012 in Monthly Shonen Ace.The story follows a lackluster teenager by the name of Houtarou Oreki who, while cursing his first year of high school, lives by his motto "If I don't have to do it, I won't.
 If I have to do it, I'll make it quick".
 Nonetheless things don't go as planned as Oreki becomes involved with his local high school "Classics Club" at the behest of his elder sister.
 There he meets Eru Chitanda, an apparently happy-go-lucky girl belonging to a very wealthy family who, besides having an extraordinary memory, possesses a level of curiosity far exceeding that of anyone Oreki has ever seen.
 Alongside curious Chitanda, the chipper Satoshi and the strict Ibara, Oreki will find himself pushed into using his untapped talent in solving various mysteries ranging in nature and scope throughout his foreseeable high school days.

 Hyouka demonstrates examples of the following tropes: